On Robust Inference in Time Series Regression: Introduction

 \section{Introduction}

-For nearly a century, time-series regression with heteroskedastic and/or autocorrelated disturbances has featured prominently in empirical economics research.
-Indeed a widely-used estimation approach in recent decades is Ordinary Least Squares (OLS) with standard errors adjusted to achieve consistency even with possible heteroskedasticity and/or serial correlation.
-This is commonly called HAC (Heteroskedasticity and Autocorrelation Consistent) regression, and we denote it by HAC.
+For nearly a century, regression with heteroskedastic and/or autocorrelated disturbances has featured prominently in empirical economics research.
+For many decades, attention centered on modeling the heteroskedasticity or autocorrelation in the context of feasible generalized least squares (FGLS) estimation.

-In many cross-sectional situations, HAC regression is appropriate and has been successful.
-In cross-sectional environments, sample sizes are typically large and often huge, little or no information is available as to the form of any possible heteroskedasticity, and serial correlation is irrelevant.
-In such environments HAC regression is justly emphasized (e.g. \citet{angrist2008mostly}).
+The dominant estimation approach in recent decades, however, is ordinary least squares (OLS) with standard errors adjusted to achieve valid asymptotic inference without taking a stand on the form of heteroskedasticity or autocorrelation.
+The idea traces to the classic contribution of \cite{White1980}, who considered OLS regression with heteroskedasticity consistent (HC) standard errors (``OLS-HC regression") in cross-sectional environments, where sample sizes are typically very large, little or no information is available regarding the form of any possible heteroskedasticity, and serial correlation is irrelevant.
+In such environments HC standard errors are appropriate and justly emphasized (e.g. \citet{angrist2008mostly}).

-We will show that, in sharp contrast, HAC regression is a much less satisfactory approach in time series, for three reasons:
+In an elegant extension, \cite{newey1987simple} generalize White's estimator from cross sections to time series, with possible heteroskedasticity \textit{and} serial correlation, by replacing White's covariance matrix estimator with an appropriate time-series analog based on an estimator of a spectral density at frequency zero.\footnote{The Newey-West estimator collapses to the \cite{White1980} estimator if serial correlation is absent, but appropriately incorporates serial correlation in the calculation of robust standard errors when serial correlation is present.} Such OLS regression with heteroskedasticity and autocorrelation consistent (HAC) standard errors (``OLS-HAC regression") has become extremely popular in time series environments.

+In this paper we argue, however, that, in contrast to cross section OLS-HC regression, time series OLS-HAC regression as typically implemented is likely to be problematic, for a variety of reasons:

+\begin{enumerate} \item In plausible time-series environments, OLS parameter estimates can be inconsistent, so that OLS-HAC inference fails even asymptotically.